muzammil7866/MLOps-Projects/README.md

 # MLOps Projects

 This repository is a professional collection of MLOps-focused projects built to bridge machine learning experimentation and production-grade delivery.
+Developed alongside in-depth BSAI coursework, these projects demonstrate practical expertise in automation, CI/CD, and deploying scalable AI solutions.

 ## Table of Contents